-As the Blue Abaya has now over 3 MILLION views, it is time to say a huge big heartfelt THANK YOU for all the readers and fans of Blue Abaya for the continuous support and encouragement since this blog started in 2010.
+The Blue Abaya blog has reached over 3 MILLION views and it’s time to say a huge big heartfelt THANK YOU for all the readers and fans of Blue Abaya for the continuous support and encouragement since this blog started in 2010.

 “When I moved to Riyadh from the US two years ago I was in culture shock and very depressed to be in such a foreign and strange place.
 Blue abayas blogposts helped me cope with the craziness and look at the negativity of this country from a different light.
 Layla put humour and sarcasm in such bizarre situations that made me only laugh and actually look fwd to hear about more experiences … Everyday is a new experience in Ksa…Love you Layla!”